Aryan1021/Aryan1021/README.md

 ## 🌱 Fun Fact

-When I'm not coding, I'm experimenting with Flutter animations, optimizing performance, or geeking out over tech trends! 🚀😃
+When I'm not coding, I'm exploring Flutter animations, tech trends, or capturing moments at events! 📸🚀

+---

 Explore my projects, and feel free to reach out if you're up for some exciting collaborations! 🚀